aovtsinn/it/README.md

-#hello, here you can find blinking http server code for paspberry pi
+#hello! here you can find blinking http server code for paspberry pi